 Dentures and False Teeth

-Evidence found in archeological site excavations has shown that dentures have been around for thousands of years.
+Evidence found in archaeological site excavations has shown that dentures have been around for thousands of years.

 The materials used to make dentures have changed over time, including George Washington’s wooden dentures, but in all cases they were used as a substitute for teeth that had been lost.
 Today’s materials are more lightweight, and adhesives are improved as well; however, your goal should always be to save your original teeth, if possible.